Latina Bombshell Eriana Blanco Sizzles In Clear-Strapped Bikini That Leaves Little To The Imagination

 The Latina bombshell stood indoors in front of a blank wall.
 The camera was aligned with her chest and it cut off Blanco’s head from the frame.
 Instead, the lenses captured her body from the thighs to the neck, focusing in on her torso.
 Blanco kicked her hips to the right, jutting her left leg out a bit, in a way that highlighted the natural curves of her lower body.

-Blanco sizzled in a two-piece bathing suit that boasted a series of splatter patterns in bright pink against a white background that contrasted with her deeply tan skin.
+Blanco sizzled in a two-piece bathing suit that boasted a series of splatter patterns in bright pink against a white background that contrasted with her deeply tanned skin.
 She rocked a pair of skimpy bottoms, which were scrunched all the way in, exposing quite a bit of skin.
-They boasted clear straps that sat high on her sides, accentuating her hourglass figure.
+They had clear straps that sat high on her sides, accentuating her hourglass figure.
 To spice things up even more, Blanco tugged on the strap on the right.

 She paired it with a matching bra that had the same transparent straps.
 It boasted small triangles that allowed Blanco to show off her voluptuous cleavage.
 The swimsuit was from Fashion Nova, as she revealed in the caption.